agilesix/AgileSix.com/src/pages/capabilities.md

    * **CAGE Code:** 79H77
    * **NAICS Codes:** 541511, 541512, 541513, 541519, 541611, 611420, 611430
 cta:
-  cta-description: 'We can do a lot, let''s connect and talk about what we can do for you.'
+  cta-description: 'We can help.'
   cta-label: Get in touch
-  cta-title: Learn more about our capabilities
+  cta-title: Tell us what you need
   cta-url: /contact
   cta-visible: true
 ---